json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi.md

 The [JsonApiDotNetCore.OpenApi.Swashbuckle](https://github.com/json-api-dotnet/JsonApiDotNetCore/pkgs/nuget/JsonApiDotNetCore.OpenApi.Swashbuckle) NuGet package provides OpenAPI support for JSON:API by integrating with [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).

+> [!WARNING]
+> OpenAPI support for JSON:API is currently experimental.
+The API and the structure of the OpenAPI document may change in future versions.

 ## Getting started

 1. Install the `JsonApiDotNetCore.OpenApi.Swashbuckle` NuGet package: